Guide · Team Management

 Including your own terms:

-You don’t have to include terms about legal minimum entitlements i.e. four weeks’ annual leave unless you are extending them.
+You don’t have to include terms about legal minimum entitlements i.e. five days’ sick leave unless you are extending them.
 But it’s useful to include them anyway as that makes it clear to employees what they are entitled to.

-Other clauses you’ll want to include where relevant are those about trial periods, notice periods for resignation, overtime payments, anything about using work vehicles, dress code, particular confidentiality expectations, how you want to handle variations to the agreement, provisions for study leave or drug testing.
+Other clauses you’ll want to include where relevant are those about trial or probationary periods, notice periods for resignation, the length and timing of paid and unpaid breaks, overtime payments, anything about using work vehicles, dress code, particular confidentiality expectations, how you want to handle variations to the agreement, provisions for study leave or drug testing.

 General legal obligations to be aware of: